Active Substance: agalsidase alfa

 What is the risk associated with Replagal?

-During the studies the most common side effects (seen in more than 1 patient in 10) are caused by the infusion rather than the medicine.
-These reactions are mainly chills, headache, nausea, pyrexia (fever), flushing and fatigue (tiredness), and are rarely severe.
-Other very common side effects were pain and discomfort.
-Side effects reported in children are similar to those seen in adult patients.
-For the full list of all side effects reported with Replagal, see the package leaflet.
+The most common side effects with Replagal (seen in more than 1 patient in 10) are infusion-associated reactions.
+These include chills, headache, nausea, pyrexia (fever), pain and discomfort, flushing and fatigue (tiredness), and are rarely severe.
+For the full list of all side effects and restrictions with Replagal, see the package leaflet.

 Why has Replagal been approved?

-The Committee for Medicinal products for Human Use (CHMP) decided that for patients with Fabry disease, treatment with Replagal might provide long-term clinical benefits.
-The CHMP decided that Replagal’s benefits are greater than its risks and recommended that Replagal be given marketing authorisation.
+The CHMP decided that for patients with Fabry disease treatment with Replagal might provide long-term clinical benefits.
+The CHMP decided that Replagal’s benefits are greater than its risks and recommended that it be given marketing authorisation.

 Other information about Replagal

-The European Commission granted a marketing authorisation valid throughout the European Union for Replagal to TKT Europe AB on 3 August 2001.
-The marketing authorisation was renewed on 3 August 2006.
+The European Commission granted a marketing authorisation valid throughout the European Union for Replagal on 3 August 2001.